adafruit/Adafruit_CircuitPython_MCP9808/README.rst

 =============

 This driver depends on the `Bus Device <https://github.com/adafruit/Adafruit_CircuitPython_BusDevice>`_ library.
-Please ensure its also available on the CircuitPython filesystem.
-This is easily achieved by downloading
-`a library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.
+Please ensure it is also available on the CircuitPython filesystem.
+This is easily achieved by downloading `a library and driver bundle <https://github.com/adafruit/Adafruit_CircuitPython_Bundle>`_.

 Usage Notes
 ===========

-Getting the temperature in celsius is easy!
+Getting the temperature in Celsius is easy!
 First, import all of the pins from the board, busio for native I2C communication and the thermometer library itself.